 I milked Minion every morning and every evening and then I would spend some time brushing the two younger goats so that I could handle them as they aged.
 My daughter and I enjoyed feeding them out of our hands.

 Both female goats went into heat and Billy the Buck serviced them.
 When we were certain that both does were pregnant, we sold Billy the Buck.
-The proceeds from Billy the Buck's sale went to feed and hay for the other two goats for the winter.
-So far the plan worked perfectly.
+The proceeds from Billy the buck's sale went to feed and hay for the other two goats for the winter.
+The plan worked perfectly.

 Kidding In The Spring

 The final part of the experiment was whether the does would have kids in the spring and how many.
 Minion was the first to give birth.
-Her firstborn was a doe kid.
-I could tell that she was still in labor and I saw three hooves in her birth canal, but there was no movement and one was smaller, so I washed my hands and put on gloves and gently moved the smaller hoof back into Minion.
+Her firstborn was a doe kid and Minon had no trouble delivering her.
+However, I could tell that she was still in labor and I saw three hooves in her birth canal, but there was no movement and one was smaller, so I washed my hands, put on gloves, and gently moved the smaller hoof back into Minion.
 A large billy kid immediately emerged, but he was stillborn.
 As soon as he was born, a third tiny buck was born.
-Apparently that third hoof had been his.
-Both he and his big brother had tried to go through the birth canal at the same time, but it wasn't possible.
+Apparently, that third hoof had been his and both had been stuck in the birth canal.
+Both he and his big brother had tried to go through it at the same time, but it wasn't possible.
 If I had not manipulated the birth, I probably would have lost three goats (including Minion) instead of just one.

 Would I recommend this Method of Starting with Goats?